devcongress/slackbot/README.md

 - welcome new members
 - greet in the morning and night
-- forex echange to GH¢ e.g. `@botname convert 20 euros` or `@botname convert $30`
+- forex exchange to GH¢ e.g. `@botname convert 20 euros` or `@botname convert $30`
-- forex echange from one currency to another e.g. `@botname convert 20 eur to gbp`
+- forex exchange from one currency to another e.g. `@botname convert 20 eur to gbp`
-- Define common Englih words e.g. `@botname define fire` or `@botname What is the meaning of marketing`
+- Define common English words e.g. `@botname define fire` or `@botname What is the meaning of marketing`

 ## Teaching the bot new tricks